Scholarships Available

 - Submit three samples of art work to Newaygo County Council for the Arts (NCCA)

-Up to 20, non-renewable awards to Newaygo County graduating high school seniors attending the NCCTC.
-Students attending schools outside of Newaygo County are not eligible for this award.
+- Students attending schools outside of Newaygo County are not eligible for this award

 - Maintain a 3.0 or better overall GPA based on 4.0 in a program or cluster of programs at the NCCTC